oracle-livelabs/developer/java-management/set-up-oci-for-jms/set-up-oci-for-jms.md

     * Click **Create Compartment**.
         ![image of compartments main page](images/compartments-main-page.png)
     &nbsp;
     * In the Create Compartment dialog box, enter a name for the compartment (for example, `Fleet_Compartment`), and a description.
 The compartment name is required when you create policies.
-(See later.)
         &nbsp;
     * Specify the parent compartment: select the root compartment for your tenancy from the drop-down list.
         ![image of create compartments page](images/compartment-create-example.png)